-Transient Accommodations
+Transient Accomodations

 New Jersey taxes occupancies of certain types of real property, such as hotels and motels.
-Current law extends similar tax treatment to transient accommodations.
+As of October 1, 2018, current law extends similar tax treatment to transient accommodations, which were not previously subject to tax.

 Transient accommodations are short-term rentals such as: